-The fair value of the royalty right at December 31, 2017, was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
+The fair value of the royalty right at December 31, 2018, was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
 This asset is classified as a Level 3 asset, as the Company's valuation utilized significant unobservable inputs, including estimates as to the probability and timing of future sales of the licensed product.
-The discounted cash flow was based upon expected royalties from sales of a licensed product over an eight-year period.
+The discounted cash flow was based upon expected royalties from sales of a licensed product over approximately a seven-year period.
 The discount rate utilized was approximately 14.4%.
 Significant judgment is required in selecting the appropriate discount rate.
-Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease by \$0.2 million or increase by \$0.3 million, respectively.
-Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase by \$69,000 or decrease by \$69,000, respectively.
+Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease or increase by \$0.2 million, respectively.
+Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.1 million, respectively.
 A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
 The fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
-At each reporting period, an evaluation of those estimates, discount rates utilized and general market conditions affecting fair market value is performed in each reporting period.
-Management reevaluated the cash flow projections during the current period, concluding that lower demand data resulted in a reduction of expected future cash flows, which warranted a revision of the assumptions used in the discounted cash flow model at December 31, 2017.
+An evaluation of those estimates, discount rate utilized and general market conditions affecting fair market value is performed in each reporting period.

-As of December 31, 2017, the fair value of the asset acquired as reported in the Company's Consolidated Balance Sheet was \$2.7 million and the maximum loss exposure was \$2.7 million.
+As of December 31, 2018, the fair value of the asset acquired as reported in the Company's Consolidated Balance Sheet was \$2.1 million and the maximum loss exposure was \$2.1 million.

-The following tables summarize the changes in Level 3 assets and the gains and losses included in earnings for the year ended December 31, 2017:
+The following tables summarize the changes in Level 3 Royalty Right Assets and the gains and losses included in earnings for the year ended December 31, 2018: